-Cabinet Member for Regeneration and New Homes - Councillor Mark Williams
+Cabinet Member for Growth, Development and Planning - Councillor Johnson Situ

 To deliver regeneration which benefits our communities.
 To facilitate the sustainable regeneration of Southwark's communities in partnership with local residents and businesses.
-To work with the Cabinet Member for Business Culture and Social Regeneration, and the Cabinet Member for Public Health and Social Regeneration to ensure that our regeneration delivers not just new homes for local people, but social change and improvement for Southwark residents.
+To work closely with the Cabinet Member for Social Regeneration, Great Estates and New Council Homes to ensure that our regeneration delivers not just new homes for local people, but also improves access to quality local services for Southwark residents.
+Working with the Cabinet Member for Social Regeneration, Great Estates and New Homes to improve consultation and resident communication, and the council's approach to planning.